Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation: Our proposed method

-However, MLPs concentrate nonlinearity at the nodes, with weight matrices as high-dimensional tensors, leading to highly coupled features that are difficult to interpret in terms of input-output relationships.
-In NeuralMD, this "black-box" nature of nonlinear feature mappings complicates the interpretation of the physical meaning of the oscillation-removal process.
+However, MLPs concentrate nonlinearity at nodes.
+Their weight matrices act as high-dimensional tensors, producing highly coupled features.
+These features are difficult to interpret through input-output relationships.
+In NeuralMD, this "black-box" mapping obscures the physical meaning of oscillation removal.

-To address this, we introduce Kolmogorov–Arnold Networks (KANs) \cite{liu2024kan} as an interpretable alternative.
-KANs are based on the Kolmogorov–Arnold representation theorem (KAT) \cite{schmidt2021kg}, which states that any continuous function $f(x_1, \ldots, x_n)$ can be expressed as a finite sum of one-dimensional functions
+To address this, we introduce Kolmogorov--Arnold Networks (KANs) \citep{liu2024kan} as an interpretable alternative.
+KANs are based on the Kolmogorov--Arnold representation theorem (KAT) \citep{schmidt2021kg}.
+The theorem expresses any continuous function $f(x_1,\ldots,x_n)$ as finite sums of one-dimensional functions:

 where $\Phi_q$ and $\varphi_{q,p}$ are learnable continuous one-dimensional functions.
-Unlike MLP, which introduces nonlinearity at the nodes, KANs apply nonlinearity at the edges, where each edge corresponds to a learnable one-dimensional function $\varphi_{l,j,i}(\cdot)$, and nodes perform linear summation
+Unlike MLPs, KANs apply nonlinearity on edges rather than nodes.
+Each edge corresponds to a learnable one-dimensional function $\varphi_{l,j,i}(\cdot)$.
+Nodes then perform linear summation:

 Thus, the entire network can be viewed as a composition of functions:

 allowing each edge to correspond to an explicit one-dimensional function, thereby improving interpretability.